JuanIrache/gopro-telemetry/readme.md

 - **debug** (boolean) Outputs some feedback.
 Default: _false_
 - **tolerant** (boolean) Returns data even if format does not match expectations.
 Default: _false_
 - **raw** (boolean) Returns the data as close to raw as possible.
 No matrix transformations, no scaling.
 Disables the following options.
 Default: _false_
+- **timing** (object) Provides timing information such as starting time, framerate, payload duration... as extracted from [gpmf-extract](https://github.com/JuanIrache/gpmf-extract).
+See a sample below.
+Default: _null_
 - **style** (string) Formats the output following some standard.
 For example, _geoJSON_.
 Implementation pending.
 Default: _null_
 - **filter** (array of string) Returns only the selected information (GPS, gyroscope...).
 Implementation pending.
 Default: _null_
 - **time** (string) Groups samples in time units.
 Ideally will accept things like _frames_, _milliseconds_, _seconds_, _timecode_.
 Implementation pending.
 Default: _null_